hitbtc-com/hitbtc-api/README.md

 HitBTC API has several interfaces to use it in a custom software:
 * <b>RESTful API</b> that allows:
   - access to the market data: view ticker, order book, trades, etc. See [Market data RESTful API](#marketrestful)
-  - performing trading operations: place or cancel orders, view history, etc. See [Trading RESTful API](#tradingrestful)
+  - performing trading operations: view trading balance, place or cancel orders, view history, etc. See [Trading RESTful API](#tradingrestful)
-  - managing funds: transfer funds between main and trading accounts, create an outgoing  transactions, etc. See [Payment RESTful API](#paymentsrestful)
+  - managing funds: view balance of the main account, transfer funds between main and trading accounts, create an outgoing  transactions, etc. See [Payment RESTful API](#paymentsrestful)
 * <b>socket.io</b> protocol for receiving the market data. socket.io protocol supports WebSocket, xhr-polling and jsonp-polling transports.
 See [socket.io Market Data](#socketio)
 * <b>Streaming API</b> based on WebSocket protocol to get an access to:
   - market data.
 See [Market data streaming end-point](#marketstreaming)